bbjarvis/bbjarvis/README.md

 I started adding to my coding knowledge base from my mech eng degree program, mainly C and MATLAB, and into JS and HTML, which led me to taking the LHL Bootcamp.

-- 🔭 I’m currently working on an instrument rental app, like Turo for musicians
+- 🔭 I’m currently working on an instrument rental app called [JamSpace](https://github.com/bbjarvis/JamSpace), like Turo for musicians
 - 🌱 I’m currently learning Ruby, Rails, Mongo
 - :round_pushpin: I live in Kelowna, BC
 - 📫 Connect with me: